 Director: Amar Maibam (India)

-‘Highways of Life’ is a detailed look at the high octane lives of Indian state Manipur’s highway truckers.
-Being a landlocked Indian state, the two highway (2 & 37) connect Manipur to the rest of the world as its lifeline.
+'Highways of Life' is a detailed look at the high octane lives of Indian state Manipur's highway truckers.
+Being a landlocked Indian state, the two highway (2 and 37) connect Manipur to the rest of the world as its lifeline.
 Economic blockades, lightning general strikes, armed extortion, robbery, abduction and bad road conditions make these two highways a life-threatening terrain for the truckers.
 The film follows a group of truckers as they manoeuvre through the highways, putting their lives on the frontline, ferrying essential commodities to serve the people of Manipur in the two intense public movements played out on the highways.

 Flying Child (Special Mention: National Competition)